ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Prepare for your first run

 Currently, pipeline works with Nextflow v23.04.
 Make sure that you have the latest version of Docker (if running the pipeline on a laptop / PC) or Singularity (if running on a high-performance cluster).
+Also, you can change the maximum number of instances of the same process that can run in parallel (by default, the maximum number of instances of the same process equals 2).
+To do this, change the value of the `maxForks` parameter in `conf/base.config`.
+Limiting this number makes sure that the pipeline does not try to obtain all available resources.

 ### Prepare your input data